 - i.
 Rainfall in the cross border areas is characterized by a bimodal (two peaks) pattern.
 The two rainy seasons are March-April-May (MAM) and OND.
 This marked seasonality pattern dictates socio-economic activities in the region. - ii.
-Climatologically the area generally receives meager rainfall.
-OND rainfall totals in most places is less than 250 mm. - iii.
+Climatologically the area generally receives meagre rainfall.
+The OND season rainfall totals in most places is less than 250 mm. - iii.
 Climatologically January and February are generally hottest months while June, July and August are relatively cooler. - iv.
 There has been a significant warming trend throughout the area over the last 60 years